pranigopu/mastersProject/NOTES/generative-models-for-discrete-data/bayesian-concept-learning.md

 - $C$: Concept by which we classify observations
 - $\tilde{x}$: Some observation

-PPD is essentially the weighted average of the probability of each hypothesis being the true hypothesis given the data.
-The weighting is done using the probability - for each hypothesis - of the observation $\tilde{x}$ being an instance of the concept $C$ given that the hypothesis is true.
-Note that each hypothesis $h$ represents an assumption about the sample space from which $\tilde{x}$ is drawn, and remember that each hypothesis is - in essence - a concept whose extension is proposed to be the sample space. $C$, however, is more specific concept that may be a subset of one of the hypotheses.
+We can see that PPD is the weighted average of the probability of each hypothesis being the true hypothesis given the data.
+The weighting for each hypothesis is done using the probability of the observation $\tilde{x}$ belonging to the concept $C$ given that the hypothesis is true.

+Note that each hypothesis $h$ represents an assumption about the sample space from which $\tilde{x}$ is drawn, and remember that each hypothesis is essentially a concept whose extension is proposed to be the sample space from which the data is drawn. $C$, on the other hand, is more specific concept that may be a subset of one or more of the hypotheses.
+Hence, PPD gives the posterior probability for an observation belonging to a specific concept (which may be either one of our hypotheses or a subset of one or more of our hypotheses) given the posterior probabilities for each of our hypotheses being true.

-## Overfitting
+# Overfitting
-### "Zero frequency problem" or "Sparse data problem"
+## "Zero frequency problem" or "Sparse data problem"
-The MLE of predictive posterior distribution (PPD) can perform poorly if the sample size is small (since unrepresentative samples are more likely the smaller the samples are).
+The MLE of PPD can perform poorly if the sample size is small (since unrepresentative samples are more likely the smaller the samples are).
 Zero frequency problem is when estimation of frequency (of some variable's occurrence in general, beyond what has been observed) is zero due to zero observed instances.

 _Why is this a problem?_